HanleiZhang/HanleiZhang.github.io/_pages/about.md

 ## Professional Services

-* Serve as a Program Committee Member / Reviewer in AAAI 2021.
+* Serve as a Program Committee Member / Reviewer in ARR 2022, AAAI 2021.

 ## Honor and Awards